library(caribouMetrics)

 Modifying Bayesian model priors

-By default caribouBayesianIPM() calls getPriors() internally to set the priors for the Bayesian model based on the national model and default uncertainty modifiers that have been calibrated to fit the national model while allowing for deviations based on local data.
+By default caribouBayesianPM() calls getPriors() internally to set the priors for the Bayesian model based on the national model and default uncertainty modifiers that have been calibrated to fit the national model while allowing for deviations based on local data.
 The parameters to getPriors() affect the level of uncertainty around the coefficients from the national model.
 If uncertainty in the national model is higher then the projections can deviate more from the national model if the observed data does.
 See getPriors() for details.

 Troubleshooting